HTTPArchive/almanac.httparchive.org/src/content/en/2020/page-weight.md

 For the most part, the rule of thumb has been that images would make up the majority of page weight.
 It was certainly the case and a concern when in-line images were added to the web then, and remains the case today.
 In a separate scenario, as image data will be the greatest source of page weight, it will also be the greatest source of page weight savings (more on that later).
 This will be achieved from ensuring that the images are sized properly, but also making sure that the images are at the optimization sweet spot - finding the best balance of quality and file size.

-Although Javascript is on average the 2nd most abundant resource on a page, we tend to have more opportunities in working with that file type: from bundling, compression and minification to name a few.
+Although JavaScript is on average the 2nd most abundant resource on a page, we tend to have more opportunities in working with that file type: from bundling, compression and minification to name a few.

 ### Intricate and interactive